tinoha/kube-home/README.md

 | **Gateway API**      | Kubernetes-native gateway and routing API         |
 | **Kong Ingress**     | API gateway and Ingress controller                |

 ## Base System Installation
 ### Hardware Requirements
 This homelab setup can run on both bare-metal and virtualized environments.
 A minimum of 2 CPU cores, 8GB of RAM and 20-30GB of disk space is recommended for smooth operation.

-For reference, I use a Beelink Mini S12 Pro with an Intel N100 (4 cores) and 16 GB RAM, and it idles at 4–5% CPU and 23% memory usage with all current services running.
+For reference, I use a Beelink Mini S12 Pro with an Intel N100 CPU (4 cores) and 16 GB RAM.
+It idles at 4–5% CPU and 23% memory usage with all current services running.
 Resource needs vary by service load — scale your hardware as needed.

 ### OS Installation